rpatterson/prunerr/docs/contributing.rst

 Capture changes to development processes, such as build or release processes, in the `Makefile`_.
-Tasks important enough to include in the docs are important enough to capture in executable form in the `Makefile`_.
+Tasks important enough to include in the docs are important enough to capture in a machine runnable form in the `Makefile`_.
 See the commentary at the bottom of the `Makefile`_ for guidance.

 .. _`Docker`: https://docs.docker.com/engine/install/#supported-platforms
 .. _`Towncrier`: https://towncrier.readthedocs.io/en/stable/#philosophy